Purushottam Das Tandon: Relations with Nehru

-He and Jawaharlal Nehru had good relations in the beginning; Nehru who commended the "No Tax" campaign started by Tandon in 1930.
+He and Jawaharlal Nehru had good relations in the beginning; Nehru commended the "No Tax" campaign started by Tandon in 1930.
 In the 1940s, the differences between them increased.
 While Tandon was not perceived to be power-hungry, his relation with Nehru was not on good terms and he was believed to be a protégé of Sardar Vallabhbhai Patel.
 In 1950, his successful election to the post of Congress President against Acharya Kriplani, who was widely believed to be backed by Nehru, put the latter in a tight spot.
 The relations between the party and the government suffered during that period.
 Subsequently, it became a sort of unwritten norm for the leader of the government to also be the party president or at the least, have a pliable candidate in the post.

 After Partition, Patel and Nehru developed differences over how to deal with the Muslim minority of India, especially as anti-Hindu violence reigned in Pakistan.
 Nehru argued that India's constitutional commitment to the security of its Muslim minority did not depend on how Pakistan treated its Hindu minority.
 Tandon, being close to Patel, differed with Nehru on this.
 So, Nehru launched an internal political battle against his own party's elected President and got the party's organisation to support his idea of secularism.
 Subsequently, it became clear that the nation's prime minister cannot be opposed by his party's elected president and Tandon resigned from the post of Congress' president to give way for Nehru.
 Tandon was elected president in 1950 and then Nehru was elected twice in 1951 and 1952.

 Advocacy for Hindi

-Despite Gandhi and other leaders advocating the adoption of Hindustani, a mixture of Hindi and Urdu, as the National language, he insisted on the usage of Devanagari script and the rejection of the Urdu script as well as words with Arabic-Persian roots.
+Despite Gandhi and other leaders advocating the adoption of Hindustani, a mixture of Hindi and Urdu, as the national language, he insisted on the usage of Devanagari script and the rejection of the Urdu script as well as words with Arabic-Persian roots.
 This led to him being called a political reactionary by Nehru.
 His attitude towards the Sanskritisation or making the language more formal was also controversial.
 His insistence on the usage of numerals of Devanagari script over the international system and his debates in the constituent assembly on adoption of Hindi as the official language irked Dravidian leaders.

+Publications

+He wrote a biography of Jawaharlal Nehru, titled The Unforgettable Nehru, which was published by the National Book Trust India.
+A collection of his essays were compiled and published under the name, Ṭaṇḍana nibandhāvali.